datnguyen305/datnguyen305/README.md

 # 💫 About Me:

-🔭 I’m currently working on a complete end-to-end Data Science project, Stress Detection  <br>🏫 I'm a junior @UIT-VNU<br>🤝 I’m looking for internship program <br>🌱 I’m currently learning Deep Learning, Natural Language Processing, Big Data, MLops<br>
+🔭 Currently working on a **complete end-to-end Data Science project**: *Stress Detection*
+🏫 Junior student at **UIT – VNUHCM**
+🤝 Seeking opportunities for an **internship program** in Data Science / Machine Learning
+🌱 Expanding expertise in **Deep Learning, Natural Language Processing, Big Data, and MLOps**

 ## 🌐 Socials: